 The Library reserves the right not to issue a library card to any applicant who cannot provide an acceptable form of identification and to restrict the borrowing privileges of any person who has overdue materials and/or accumulated fines and charges.

 The library cannot issue a card to a resident staying in a temporary shelter since we have no way to contact them after they leave the shelter.

 Educators (e.g. daycare providers, homeschool instructors, and school teachers at all grade levels) are now able to register for a teacher card.
 Teacher cards automatically grant the user a longer loan period for all books loaned on that card.
 For more information, please call 740-349-5500.

-When the meeting rooms are not needed for library-related activities, they are available to non-profit community groups at no charge.
-For-profit groups may book various meeting rooms on a fee basis.
+When the meeting rooms are not needed for library-related activities, they are available for use by community groups.
+Non-profit groups may use the meeting rooms free of charge.
+For-profit groups may use the meeting rooms at a cost of $50 for 4 hours or less.
+An additional $50 will be charged for any additional time.
 For more information about the rules and regulations regarding room use, please refer to the Meeting Room Policy .

 The small groups (between 1-6 people) can reserve one of Main Library’s 3 study rooms for 2-hour increments.
 For more information about the rules and regulations regarding room use, please refer to the Study Room Guidelines .

 Please note: A library card is not required to reserve the meeting or study rooms.